NaimAyat/UCLA_CS181/Lecture4.md

 * Examples:
   * a\*b\* denotes a run of 0 or more "a"s followed by a run of 0 or more "b"s
   * (a+b)* any string over the alphabet Σ = {a, b}; this is the same as Σ*
+    * Note: Σ* denotes all strings over an alphabet